hashgraph/hedera-forking/CREATE_TOKEN.md

 A successful call to any token creation method should have the following effect

 - The associated bytecode of `tokenAddress` should be that of the Proxy Contract as defined by [HIP719 _&sect; Specification_](https://hips.hedera.com/hip/hip-719).
-Note that the `tokenAddress` should be embedded into the bytecode as noted by the HIP.
+Note that the `tokenAddress` should be embedded into the Proxy bytecode as noted by the HIP.
 - The balance of the `token.treasury` should be `totalSupply`.
 - The `token.treasury` address should be associated to the token.
 - The token should not have any other balances nor associations.